cliferraren/Heroes_of_PyMoli_Analysis/README.md

 ![Fantasy](Images/Fantasy.jpg)

-As analyst for an independwasent gaming company, we were tasked to analyzed data for their most recent fantasy game Heroes of Pymoli.
+As analyst for an independent gaming company, we analyzed data for their most recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.